mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/maven-compiler-package.md

 The RIDE compiler is [published as a Maven artefact](https://mvnrepository.com/artifact/com.wavesplatform/lang) so that it can be used from any JVM-based project.

-To add the package as a project dependency, use:
+In order to add the package as a project dependency, use:

 ##### For Maven
 ```xml